 3. Ease of Use and Connectivity

 Inspectors often find themselves in cramped spaces and don't have much time.
 A user-friendly thermal imaging camera with a simplified interface and navigation, and wirelessly connected, makes it easier to inspect.
+Mobile thermal cameras for home inspection models or thermal imaging phones for inspection solutions enable fast data transfer and on-site report generation.
 Some of the best home inspection thermal imaging cameras offer easy photo and report sharing through mobile phones or websites, improving efficiency and customer communication.

 4. Portability and Durability